-Planning and Development is working to update the zoning for Burnside and City of Lakes Business Parks.
+Planning & Development is working to update the zoning for Burnside and City of Lakes Business Parks.
 This project includes introducing new zones that will protect and support these valuable industrial lands.

 On September 23, 2008, Regional Council approved-in-principle Part I of the Business Parks Functional Plan (BPFP) to guide HRM’s development of its industrial and business park program.
 The BPFP included specific recommendations for the Burnside and City of Lakes Business Parks, and Regional Council requested that staff begin the planning process to use recommendations in the BPFP as a framework to amend the Regional Plan, the Dartmouth Secondary Municipal Planning Strategy and Land Use By-law.

 Currently, the I-2 Zone allows a wide range of commercial and industrial uses in Burnside and City of Lakes Business Parks.
 The general nature of the I-2 Zone does not sufficiently protect the industrial lands.

 The proposed amendments to the Dartmouth Municipal Planning Strategy and Land Use By-Law are intended are intended to protect and support the Burnside Industrial Park and City of Lakes Business Park for long-term industrial use.
 All existing businesses will continue to be permitted as existing uses.

 The proposed amendments will introduce two new sub-designations and three new zones, including:

 • The Burnside General Industrial sub-designation, which will:

 - encourage a range of industrial uses, and commercial and support uses that are compatible with an industrial environment;